 Recent policies since 2018 come with the below worked out for you.
-Older policyholders are not so fortunate - you can ask a Financial Consultant like myself to help you calculate net return.
+Older policyholders are not so fortunate - you can ask a Financial Consultant to help you calculate net return.

 3) Look at the long-term return rates, not the short-term ones:

 This is because smoothening is a monkey wrench: something that appears to do badly in the short term could have been paying out bonuses efficiently the entire time.

 In a study compiling the par fund results from 2006 to 2016, Tokio Marine was not in a high number of quartiles - yet both AIA and Prudential don't have as good a track record of paying out bonuses as the former.
 One good way to figure that out is to backtrack even further.